Zilliqa/scilla-docs/docs/source/index.rst

-Scilla is an intermediate-level smart contract language being developed for Zilliqa.
+Scilla short for `Smart Contract Intermediate-Level LAnguage`  is an intermediate-level smart contract language being developed for Zilliqa.

 Contents